elmunoz42/ai-interface/DEPLOYMENT.md

 ## Disclaimer

-This architecture is still undergoing testing and fine tuning..
+This architecture is still undergoing testing and fine tuning.

 ## Overview
 This production-grade three-tier architecture is designed for **high availability**, **scalability**, and **resilience**.